microsoft/live-share/docs/collab-vs.md

 ![VS Debug button](media/vs-debug-button.png)

-> **Tip:** You can participate in VS Code debugging sessions from VS and vice versa!
-If the owner is using VS Code, you can check out the [VS Code instructions](collab-vscode.md#collaborative-debugging) but the steps are roughly the same.

 <!--
 While the build and deployment is happening, all participants can see progress in the Output window.
 This is also true if the owner opted to "Start with Debugging" or simply build the project or solution.

 ![VS output window](media/vs-output.png)
 -->

 Once the debugger attaches on the owner's side, all participants are also attached.
 While there is one debugging "session" running on the owner's machine, all collaborators are connected to it and have their own view.

-A browser window on connected to the web application running on the owner's machine also automatically starts up.
+> **Tip:** If you want to change when and how co-debugging happens, you can change the default behaviors via settings in **Tools > Options > Live Share**.

 ![VS debugger attached](media/vs-debugger.png)